 We’d have to say YES – in many ways propane is the superior fuel when it comes to operating your portable generator.
 It’s easily stored, burns cleaner, doesn’t go stagnant and will reduce operating costs significantly when running your portable genset for extended periods of time.
 Aside from the extreme cold (which can be solved in many ways, just buy keeping the ambient temperature higher where you have your portable generators stored and running), a propane powered portable generators has many benefits.
 In the case of propane vs gasoline generators, we have a clear winner – propane is the superior fuel source compared to gasoline.

 Even better, why not just purchase a dual fuel generator (or tri fuel generator) – that way you’ll have the best of both worlds and less worry about fuel availability in an emergency situation.
+Click here to find a great selection of Propane Generators on Amazon.

 In future articles, we’ll answer other pending questions that many portable generator owners have, such as;